Customer Discovery: The Questions You Need to Ask

 Utilizing Product Analytics and Internal Feedback

-Individual Interviews Deep qualitative context Understanding motivations
+Individual Interviews Deep qualitative context Understanding motivations and workflows

 Feedback Surveys Broad quantitative data Validating patterns at scale